 How and When?

-After when came “for how long”.
-This one proved to be a really short discussion because 9 days is all that we could afford; including 2 weekends.
+After that came “for how long”.
+This one proved to be a really short discussion because 9 days were all that we could afford, including 2 weekends.

 Last but not least was the question of how to go.
 First, we thought about traveling by my Thar.
 But that meant 2 days spent going to Srinagar from Delhi, and then 2 days coming back home.
 So out of 9 days, we will spend 4 days just going to and coming back from Kashmir.